-Fig. 9.
-The spectrums of the high-rate data symbol stream, the low-rate data symbol sub- streams, and the transmitted OFDM signal.
+Figure: The spectrums of the high-rate data symbol stream, the low-rate data symbol sub- streams, and the transmitted OFDM signal.
 The spectrum of the transmitted OFDM signal is shown for the duration of one OFDM symbol.
 Note that the first zero crossings of subcarrier 2 fall on the peaks of adjacent subcarriers 1 and 3.

-Although Figure(9) shows that there are K different subcarriers, all K subcarriers in a block (an OFDM symbol) are assigned to only one user.
+- Because OFDM recovers the data symbol at the peak of each subcarrier, the subcarriers are orthogonal to each other and there is no interference hence the term orthogonal FDM (OFDM). - Although there are K different subcarriers, all K subcarriers in a block (an OFDM symbol) are assigned to only one user.
 In other words, only one user transmits in a block (an OFDM symbol).